 - Place your cauliflower and broccoli florets in a large bowl.
 Drizzle with extra virgin olive oil to lightly coat.
 Season with fresh cracked black pepper and garlic powder and toss until oil and seasonings are evenly distributed.
 Transfer seasoned veggies to prepared baking sheet.

 - Wipe out the bowl with a paper towel.
 Add chopped sweet potatoes to the bowl, and repeat the same steps, except season with cinnamon.
+(Prefer a savory flavor or making sweet potato fries?
+Add chili powder, paprika, garlic powder and salt and pepper.)
 Again, toss until oil and seasonings are evenly distributed and sweet potatoes are lightly coated.
 Transfer to prepared baking sheet.

 - Make sure there is enough room on the pan for the veggies to be slightly spread out.
 If they are too crowded on the pan, they will steam, not roast.
 If needed, use two medium sized baking pans and evenly distribute the veggies.